 To showcase what is available through GEO, the videos and pictures below highlight some key features and datasets that MIS use to deliver actionable intelligence following disasters:

-The GEO slider view function shows pre- and post-event 7.5cm Aerial Imagery of areas impacted by the August 2023 Hawaii wildfires.
+LA Wildfires slider – The GEO slider view function shows pre- and post-event Eagleview high-resolution aerial imagery of areas impacted by the January 2025 Los Angeles wildfires.

 As part of the Exposure Layer for the January 2025 LA wildfires, GEO shows initial intelligence around Fire Perimeters and Observed Hotspots, highlighting how the fires exploded in size over the first 24 hours of the event.